Bionic Commando (1988 video game): Localization

 For the release of the international version of the game, several changes were made.
-All references to Nazism in text and imagery were removed for the English localization.
+Most references to Nazism in text and imagery were removed for the English localization.
 The Empire in the Japanese version was actually a neo-Nazi nation and the Imperial Army's insignia was a Nazi Swastika with a thunderbolt behind it.
 In the English version, the Nazis are referred as the "Badds", though the backstory in its manual refers to them as the "Nazz".
-The Imperial Army's Swastika insignia was changed into a new one resembling an eagle; and the leader of the villains, originally called Weizmann in the Japanese version, was renamed Killt, although the soldiers and characters keep their same Nazi-like appearance.
+The Imperial Army's Swastika insignia was changed to a symbol resembling the eagle emblem used by Nazi Germany; and the leader of the villains, originally called Weizmann in the Japanese version, was renamed Killt, although the soldiers and characters keep their same Nazi-like appearance.
 The difficulty of the game was rebalanced and some of the areas were made less difficult.

 One of the most prominent differences is the identity of the ultimate antagonist of the game, who is meant to be a revived Adolf Hitler in the Japanese version.
 For the English version, the character was renamed "Master-D", however his appearance remained the same.
 There is a gory ending sequence in which Hitler's face explodes, which was also kept intact in the English version.

 Music

 The music for the game was created by video game music composer Junko Tamiya, who was credited under the pseudonym "Gondamin".
-Two songs from the Arcade versions are used in some areas.
+Two songs from the arcade versions are used in some areas.
 The music for the original arcade game was developed by Harumi Fujita.
 Tamiya adapted two of the original arcade tracks (The "Bionic Commando Theme" and "The Powerplant") and expanded the soundtrack by adding several more new songs in the console versions for the Japanese Famicom and the NES versions.